 - Reach for a garlic- or onion-infused olive oil the next time you cook for all the flavor and none of the pain.

-The point is, we have options, and there are a ton of herbs and spices out there to play with.
+The point is that you have options, and there are a ton of herbs and spices out there to play with.

 10. Cruciferous vegetables

 Is it good to be bad?
-In this case, not really.
-Which is a shame because these nutrient powerhouses have been shown to protect us from lots of bad stuff (good), but also have the power to trigger the IBS beast (bad).
+In this case, not really — which is a shame, because these nutrient powerhouses have been shown to protect us from lots of bad stuff (good), but they also have the power to trigger the IBS beast (bad).

 Dairy will trigger IBS symptoms if you’re lactose intolerant, period.
-Most adults actually are intolerant to some extent, so you’re in good company if you’re wondering why your friend can take down that pint of B&J with minimal discomfort, while you’re running for the bathroom after a half cup.
+Most adults are actually intolerant to some extent, so you’re in good company if you’re wondering why your friend can take down that pint of ice cream with minimal discomfort while you’re running for the bathroom after eating half a cup.

 Yogurt typically does not fall into this category thanks to the natural bacteria (probiotics) it contains, which can actually help ease IBS symptoms instead of triggering them.

-Hard cheeses are also less offensive and some are completely free of lactose.
+Hard cheeses are also less offensive than some other dairy products, and some are completely free of lactose.

-If you think dairy does a number on you, look for naturally lactose-free options including almond, oat, or soy alternatives.
+If you think dairy does a number on you, look for naturally lactose-free options such as almond, oat, or soy alternatives.
 Olive oil is a great replacement for butter and can even sub in for baking.
 We’ll dip our bread in olive oil any day of the week.

-Another type of sugar we don’t digest well is fructose, which is a bummer because it’s concentrated in a lot of delicious fruits.
-Apples, pears, and watermelon are the ones to look out for here, as are dried fruits and fruit juices.
+Another type of sugar most people don’t digest well is fructose — and that’s a bummer because it’s concentrated in a lot of delicious fruits.
+Apples, pears, and watermelon are the ones to look out for here, as well as dried fruits and fruit juices.

-When in doubt, opt for fruits like blueberries, strawberries, honeydew, and cantaloupe, which are usually tolerated.
+When in doubt, opt for fruits like blueberries, strawberries, honeydew, and cantaloupe, which are usually easier to tolerate.

-Those with IBS-related diarrhea often find relief after ridding their diet of gluten.
-Refresher: gluten is a group of proteins found in wheat, barley, rye, and triticale that can cause bloating, pain, and diarrhea if you have a true allergy or intolerance.
+People who experience IBS-related diarrhea often find relief after ridding their diet of gluten.
+Refresher: Gluten is a group of proteins found in wheat, barley, rye, and triticale that can cause bloating, pain, and diarrhea if you have a true allergy or intolerance.

-Additionally, research is beginning to point to other compounds found in wheat and other grains, called fructans, which when broken down by intestinal bacteria produce IBS-like symptoms.
-Translation: it’s not always the gluten.
+Additionally, research is beginning to point to other compounds, called fructans, which are found in wheat and other grains and can produce IBS-like symptoms when broken down by intestinal bacteria.
+Translation: It’s not always the gluten.

 If you’re not looking to rid your life of bread, we hear you.
-Try getting rid of the refined grains first and see if that improves symptoms, opting instead for 100 percent whole grains or wheat-free products like those from Food For Life.
-The Ezekiel 4:9 sprouted whole grain bread is our personal favorite.
+Try getting rid of the refined grains first and see whether that improves your symptoms.
+Instead, opt for 100% whole grains or wheat-free products like those from Little Northern Bakehouse.

-There are plenty of foods you can eat and no food group is off the table.
+Generally speaking, no food group is completely off the table.
+There are plenty of “safe” foods you can eat in each category.
 In addition to the substitutions already mentioned, here are a few tips:

 - When in doubt, cooked vegetables are better tolerated than raw.